This section provides answers to general VMware Tanzu Application Catalog (Tanzu Application Catalog) questions.

 A new VM is triggered so long it fulfils any of the following cases:

-| NOTE: For additional information about the reasons fir triggering the build, you can download a “Trigger information” report from the applications details page.
+|>Note For additional information about the reasons for triggering the build, you can download a “Trigger information” report from the applications details page.
 See Reports.

 Yes, in addition to the default AMD64 format, certain distributions and applications that also support ARM64 architecture were verified and found to run in major cloud platforms.

-Customers can check if the Helm charts available in Tanzu Application Catalog library are security compliant based on:
+Customers can check if the Helm charts available in VMware Tanzu Application Catalog library are security compliant based on:

 You can check the security requirements in one of the following ways: